robertrosenbusch/gfx803_rocm/README.md

 # ROCm 6.3.0, PyTorch 2.5, Torchvision 0.20 with AMD GFX803 aka AMD Polaris aka AMD RX570/RX580/RX590 for ComfyUI, Ollama an whisperX

-This repo provides a docker main buildfile based on the original AMD ROCm-Dockerimage to compile PyTorch and Torchvision/Torchaudio for the [AMD RX570/RX580/RX590](https://en.wikipedia.org/wiki/Radeon_500_series) generation to generate AI Pics on ComfyUI, fast automatic speech recognition with WhisperX, PyTorch and a Dockerfile to build Ollama on the same ROCm Stack.
+This repo provides a docker main buildfile based on the original published/sponsored AMD ROCm-PyTorch-Dockerimage to compile PyTorch and Torchvision/Torchaudio for the [AMD RX570/RX580/RX590](https://en.wikipedia.org/wiki/Radeon_500_series) to:
+1. use PyTorch on gfx803
+2. generate AI Pics on ComfyUI on gfx803
+3. use WhisperX to fast automatic speech recognition on gfx803
+4. and use Ollama for LLVMs on gfx803

+into a Docker based on the same AMD-ROCm Stack.

 PyTorch, Torchvision _and_ rocBLAS-Library are not compiled to use the GPU-Polaris generation in the original PIP repository.
 And of course not compiled too in the official ROCm-PyTorch Dockerfile.
 However, if Polaris 20/21 GPU support is to be used in ComfyUI or WhisperX, there is no way around newly compiled PyTorch and Torchvision/Torchaudio whl/wheel python files.
 And for Ollama in ROCm 6.X you have to recompile the rocBLAS-Library too.
 That what this Docker Buildfile(s) will do for you.